 - Business climate shortcomings and lack of infrastructure

-- Recurring natural disasters (cyclones, severe floods, landslides) resulting in significant damage and crop losses
+- One of the countries most vulnerable to climate risk: recurring natural disasters (cyclones, severe floods, landslides) resulting in significant damage and crop losses

-- Fragile banking sector; many non-performing loans on bank balance sheets
+- Fragile banking sector; many non-performing loans on banks’ balance sheets

-Fragile political stability despite continuity in the country’s leadership
+Fragile political stability despite continuity at head of state level

-The country has endured several military coups since its creation in 1971.
-Political stability is vulnerable to tensions between the ruling Awami League (AL) and the Bangladeshi Nationalist Party (BNP).
-The AL is associated with independence and has a more secular ideology than the BNP, which is linked to the legacy of the military dictatorship and follows a stricter and more traditional conception of Islam.
-This could translate into friction between the Muslim majority and minority religious groups, while the risks of labour strikes and terrorist attacks also remain.
-BNP leader Khaleda Zia is currently in prison for corruption.
-The AL, which has been in power since 2009, won almost all the seats in the parliamentary elections at the end of 2018.
-However, this will not end the threat of social unrest, with accusations of fraud being levelled against the party.
-These risks, combined with widespread corruption, contribute to the poor business climate in Bangladesh, which was ranked 168/190 in the World Bank’s Doing Business 2020 report.
+The country has suffered several military coups since its creation in 1971.
+Political stability is vulnerable to tensions between the ruling Awami League (AL) and the Bangladesh Nationalist Party (BNP).
+The AL is associated with independence and a more secular ideology than the BNP, linked to the legacy of the military dictatorship and a more traditional and stricter conception of Islam.
+This could result in friction between the Muslim majority of the population and minority religious groups, while the potential for workers' strikes and terrorist attacks remains.
+BNP leader Khaleda Zia, sentenced to prison in 2018 for corruption, was released on medical grounds in March 2020 for 6 months (extended to March 2021) on condition that she remains in Dhaka and receives treatment.
+The AL, in power since 2009, won almost all the seats in the legislative elections at the end of 2018.
+However, this will not end the risk of social unrest, with accusations of fraud hanging over the party.
+These risks, coupled with high levels of corruption, contribute to a poor business climate in Bangladesh.